 Click here to see a list of upcoming Judicial Trainings.

-Other Williams Institute faculty that have participated in trainings for either lawyers or judges include UCLA School of Law Professors Christine Littleton, Kenneth Karst, Devon Carbado, Cheryl Harris, Russell Robinson, Gia Lee, and Grace Blumberg, as well as Dean Erwin Chemerinsky (Irvine), Professors Chai Feldblum (Georgetown), Suzanne Goldberg (Columbia), Joanna Grfossman (Hofstra), Janet Halley (Harvard), Darren Hutchinson (American), Pam Karlan (Stanford), Laura Kessler (Utah), Andrew Koppelman (Northwestern), Holning Lau (North Carolina), Joan Shaffner (George Washington), Laura Spitz (Colorado), Edward Stein (Cardozo), and Kenji Yoshino (NYU).
+Other Williams Institute faculty that have participated in education programs for either lawyers or judges include UCLA School of Law Professors Christine Littleton, Kenneth Karst, Devon Carbado, Cheryl Harris, Russell Robinson, Gia Lee, and Grace Blumberg, as well as Dean Erwin Chemerinsky (Irvine), Professors Chai Feldblum (Georgetown), Suzanne Goldberg (Columbia), Joanna Grossman (Hofstra), Janet Halley (Harvard), Darren Hutchinson (American), Pam Karlan (Stanford), Laura Kessler (Utah), Andrew Koppelman (Northwestern), Holning Lau (North Carolina), Joan Shaffner (George Washington), Laura Spitz (Colorado), Edward Stein (Cardozo), and Kenji Yoshino (NYU).

 Cost of Trainings